IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

 3. Hovering over the scroll thumb

     When hovering the scroll thumb the `:hover` pseudo-selector is used on top of the `igscroll-vdrag` to change the color of the scrollbar.
-    That way it indicates that the scroll thumb is being hovered on.
+    That way it indicates that the scroll thumb is being hovered.
 Everything else stays the same as without the `:hover` state.
-    This can be seen on the third scenario shown.
+    This can be seen in the third scenario.

 4. Clicking on the scroll thumb

     Clicking on the scroll thumb will apply the `:active` pseudo-selector to it.
-Every other class still stays the same as when the scroll thumb is show and it is not being hovered on.
-The active selector for the `igscroll-vdrag` is responsible for changing the look of the thumb when it is being clicked on.
-Every other class still stays the same as when the big thumb is show and it is not being hovered on.
+Every other class still stays the same as when the scroll thumb is show and it is not being hovered.
+The active selector for the `igscroll-vdrag` is responsible for changing the look of the thumb when it is being clicked.
+Every other class still stays the same as when the big thumb is shown and it is not being hovered.

 ### <a id="arrow"></a>Styling the arrows